Tasin2043/Real-time-Chat-Application-Mukhomukhi/README.md

 # Mukhomukhi-Real-time-Chat-Application
- This application is build using MERN full Stack
+The MERN full stack architecture was employed to construct this application.